The Texas Declaration of Independence

 It's a fine way to celebrate the day and honor the men who risked their lives and sacred honor to make Texas free.

-It always has one of the largest readerships of any message any message.
-Every year our readers forward it to over 20,000 of their friends and family members.
+It always has one of the largest readerships of any message.
+Every year our readers forward it to over 30,000 of their friends and family members.

 When we first did it people asked where they could get a copy to hang on their wall.

 So we looked into it and here's what we found: there are lots of facsimiles available, but they are uniformly small, somewhat crudely printed, and hard to read.
 That's not surprising if you know the history of the original document.

 When the declaration was finished and signed at Washington-on-the-Brazos, a rider was dispatched to San Felipe de Austin with a handwritten copy.
 Gail Borden worked through the night to set the type and print a hundred copies on 13 by 16 inch paper.
 Borden used the same small type he used to print his newspaper, the Telegraph & Texas Register.

 Unseen by Texan EyesBefore 1944, almost no one in Texas had ever seen what one of those original printings looked like.
 That was the year Lou Kemp completed his book on the signers.
 He wanted something special to give away with the limited edition of the book, so Andrew Jackson Houston allowed his father's copy to be photographed to produce a facsimile.
 All the reproductions you find today are third and fourth generation copies to Lou Kemp's facsimile.
 And it shows.
 The problem is this: out of those 100 copies printed by Borden, there are only 12 still in existence and only 2 remain in private hands.
 None of the owners are in a hurry to hand over their million dollar document to be scanned or photographed to create better facsimiles.